AndyJS/php-job-queue/README.md

 Changing Log Location or User
 -----------------------------

-Please note, that as it stands if log_path or uname in jobqueue.conf are altered at any time, steps 7 and 8 will need to be re-run with the appropriate path and username.
+Please note, that as it stands if log_path or uname in jobqueue.conf are altered at any time, steps 2, 3, 5 and 7 will need to be re-run with the appropriate path and username.
 In addition, the variables LOGFILE and DAEMON_USER within the init.d script phpjobqueue must be changed to reflect the new values.

 Execution